Enquire Apply

 - Independent study towards a module

-- A Twilight session which will be live, but recorded and shared on Moodle after the date.
+The Twilight sessions are recorded and shared on MOODLE once the session is complete.
 These Twilights are optional in terms of attendance as we know that many people struggle to be available at certain times.
 However, all these sessions are recorded and should then be watched after the live event.
 This means that as you progress through the course you end up having access to library of videos that you can re-visit, to support you to a successful outcome.

 It is important to understand that you, as a Master’s student, will be expected to work independently and you are expected to fully engage with the guidance provided to complete the required modules.